When it comes to choosing healthy food nutritional value is a priority.

 The nutritional value of food simply means the quantity, range and quality energy (calories), vitamins, minerals and phytochemicals* that are found in a food (1):

-For any soil-grown food nutritional value is only as good as the soil and water used to grow it.
+The nutritional value of food is only as good as the soil and water used to grow it.

-Soil with lowered nutrient content means lower nutritional value of food crops grown in that soil.
+Soil with lowered nutrient content means lower food nutritional value for food crops grown in that soil.
 Things that deplete soil nutrients include: years of intensive agriculture (soil nutrient depletion), poor irrigation practices, erosion, the use of pesticides and herbicides.

 Just like humans, low levels of nutrients in plants means that the plants have trouble fighting off predators and diseases.